cloudfoundation-community/cloudfoundation.org/docs/maturity-model/service-ecosystem/crowdfunding-campaigns.md

   journey-stage: ⭐️⭐️⭐️⭐️
   depends-on:
     - 825aa5c9-7bf4-4988-af8c-8bf86e90716f
+    - f077cfd1-d8f4-4c30-a1bd-4f252b840e4f
   recommended: []
+  scope: 🏢 Core
   tool-implementations: []
   name: Crowdfunding Campaigns
 ---

 Crowdfunding campaigns present an innovative approach for the Cloud Foundation to not only engage with the community but also catalyze internal initiatives.
-As this capability evolves within the Community Pillar, it's crucial to consider the deployment of an internal Crowdfunding Platform at higher maturity levels.
-This strategic move enhances the Cloud Foundation's ability to streamline fundraising efforts and internal projects, fostering a culture of innovation and collaboration.
+This strategic move enhances the Cloud Foundation's ability to streamline fundraising efforts and internal projects for extending the service ecosystem fostering a culture of innovation and collaboration.

 ## **Empowering Internal Initiatives**